hoangduytran/blender-manual/manual/editors/timeline.rst

       Timeline Keying Sets.

-   *Keying Sets* are a set of keyframe channels in one.
-   They are made so the user can record multiple properties at the same time.
-   With a keying set selected, when you insert a keyframe, Blender will add keyframes for the properties in the active *Keying Set*.
+   A *Keying Set* is a named collection of animatable properties.
+If you select one and then press :kbd:`I` while not hovering over any input field, Blender will create keyframes for the properties in that keying set.

-   There are some built-in keying sets, *LocRotScale*, and also custom keying sets.
+   If you don't have a keying set selected, you'll get keyframes on a default set of properties instead (e.g. Location/Rotation/Scale for objects).

-   Custom keying sets can be created in the :ref:`Keying Set <bpy.types.KeyingSets>` panel.
+   There are a number of predefined keying sets, but you can also create your own in the :ref:`Keying Sets <bpy.types.KeyingSets>` panel.

-   Insert Keyframes (plus icon)
+   Insert Keyframes (plus icon) :kbd:`I`
-      Insert keyframes on the current frame for the properties in the active *Keying Set*.
+      Insert keyframes on the current frame.
-   Delete Keyframes (minus icon)
+   Delete Keyframes (cross icon) :kbd:`Alt-I`
-      Delete keyframes on the current frame for the properties in the active *Keying Set*.
+      Delete keyframes on the current frame.

 .. _bpy.types.ToolSettings.keyframe_type:

 New Keyframe Type
-   :ref:`keyframe-type` on insertion.
+   The :ref:`keyframe type <keyframe-type>` for newly created keyframes.

 .. _bpy.types.ToolSettings.use_keyframe_cycle_aware: